top of page

 IMG_20211203_144718_126.jpg

-I am a huge believer in interdisciplinary climate work that goes beyond the traditional boundaries of academia, arts, cultural knowledge and experience.
+I am a huge believer in interdisciplinary climate work.
 Having spent my life as an artist and my education studying ecology and environmental science, I think that it is crucial to communicate about the environment is as many different ways as possible.
-Below are some examples of collaborations that I have done with science and research organizations to create artistic pieces and educational materials to communicate and engage people with their work.
+Here are some examples of collaborations that I have done at the intersection of academic research, arts, cultural knowledge and community experience.

 CAICE Mural